-From 7 April 2022, remuneration for SES employees (or 21 SES employees) was provided consistent with Policy No. 7.3 OPC SES Remuneration Framework.
+Remuneration for SES employees (26 employees) was provided consistent with Policy No. 7.3 OPC SES Remuneration Framework.

-Disclosure of executive remuneration financial information for 2021-22 in accordance with the Public Governance, Performance and Accountability Rule 2014 (the PGPA Rule) is set out in Appendix C.
+Disclosure of executive remuneration financial information for 2022-23 in accordance with the Public Governance, Performance and Accountability Rule 2014 (the PGPA Rule) is set out in Appendix E.